stephaniecrocker91/finalCapstone/README.md

-## INSTALLATION: Cloning and installing the project locally
+## INSTALLING THE PROGRAM: Cloning and installing the project locally
 ----------------

 * * *

-*   Investors.
-*   Home loan owners.
-*   Loan and investor enthusiasts.
-*   Ages 18+

 1. Open your web browser and go to the GitHub repository page of the project you want to clone.